 She has performed in industrials from NYC to San Francisco and recorded commercials and voice overs in major markets and overseas with the USO.

 Cherilyn brings her 40+ years experience on stage and in the studio to her private voice students.
 She has received highest ratings from her students in NYC’s Circle in the Square Musical Theatre intensive program, from Brigham Young University’s Music Dance Theatre Department, as well as from the nation’s top five-ranked Orange County School of the Arts.
+She is a member of the National Association of Teachers of Singing and the NATS Los Angeles Chapter

 Her diverse background makes her uniquely qualified to specialize in vocal technique, combined with acting for singers, song interpretation, audition and studio technique, across the spectrum of styles, from contemporary rock-pop to Broadway and classical.